-The Faculty of Law at Maastricht University is a top-quality provider of challenging and rewarding legal education at bachelor’s, master’s and PhD-level.
-A true pioneer in small-scale teaching and teaching of skills.
-The clear focus in research on European and international aspects of the law, human rights, migration and the empirical setting in which the law operates, provides an exceptionally inspiring environment for both students and staff.
+The Faculty of Law at Maastricht University is a top-quality provider of challenging and rewarding Dutch and European legal education at bachelor’s, master’s and PhD-level.
+A true pioneer in small-scale teaching and teaching of skills aimed at a broad range of future legal professionals.

 We aim at educating excellent jurists who are well prepared to take up the various roles they will fulfil in their future professional career.
 Maastricht is a special place to study law.
 The international classroom, focus on small-scale teaching, staff-student contact and skills are widely praised.

 Our research profile specialises in the role of law in a Europeanising and globalising society.
 It is implemented in one common faculty research programme and offers space for talented researchers.
 There is always a close link between teaching and research.

 EU trade mark law excludes certain signs from becoming registered trade marks.
 In particular, shapes cannot be registered if they are necessary for achieving a technical result.
 In 2015, the amended Regulation broadened this exclusion to ‘another characteristics'.
 But what is now covered exactly?